Getting Started Guide

 Overview

-Dashboard showing balance cards, pending expenses, and today's events
+Dashboard showing Expense Balance, Support Balance, pending approvals, and today's events

 Family Calendar

-Visualize custody schedules, log events, and manage swap requests.
+Visualize your custody schedule, log events, and manage swap requests, all with a shared audit trail.

 Conversations